PEACEFUL • PLAYFUL • REJUVENATING

-Forest Ecotherapy, a new 'branch' of Forest Therapy, is a guided modality of ecotherapy (similar to horticultural therapy, equine therapy or wilderness therapy) in which nature itself does the healing* for our mind, body, heart and spirit within a forest setting.
+a new 'branch' of Forest Therapy, is a guided modality of ecotherapy, similar to horticultural therapy, equine therapy or wilderness therapy, in which nature itself does the healing* for our mind, body, heart and spirit within a forest or other nature setting.

-Forest Ecotherapy combines mindful, pleasurable, multi-sensory nature connection experiences, scientific nature interpretation, ecopsychology and intuitive-shamanic sensory awareness, to not only revitalize our physical health, but open our perceptions to the dynamic life force around us, deeply connecting us with trees and the natural world as an ongoing resource of energy and community.
+Forest Ecotherapy combines mindful, pleasurable, sometimes playful, multi-sensory nature connection experiences, with scientific nature awareness and intuitive-shamanic sensory awareness, to not only revitalize our physical health, but also open our perceptions to the dynamic life force around us, deeply connecting us with trees and the natural world as an ongoing resource of energy and community.
 And, the higher the biodiversity of the forest (the more complex life force energy), the greater the benefits.

-Forest Therapy—gentle guided walks through a forest—originated in Japan in the 1980's as Forest Bathing or 'shinrin-yoku', and the research of Forest Medicine has become a growing, varied and evolving international therapeutic modality that has scientifically proven physical and psychological medical health benefits including:
+Forest Therapy—gentle guided walks through a forest—originated in Japan as Forest Bathing or 'shinrin-yoku' 36 years ago, and since then, the research of Forest Medicine and Forest Therapy has become a growing, varied and evolving international therapeutic modality that has scientifically proven physical and psychological medical health benefits including:

 *Note that Forest Ecotherapy is therapeutic in nature and does not take the place of clinical psychotherapy or medical treatment.

 (a.k.a TreeGirl) has guided and trained groups and individuals in forest ecotherapy in various ecosystems internationally.
 Her unique modality of Forest Ecotherapy weaves together forest sensory skills, forest ecology, arboriculture, nature interpretation, wilderness guiding, inter-species communication, shamanic-intuitive healing techniques, ecopsychology and over 23 years experience in experiential environmental education along with her own direct sensory contact and intimate connection with over 100 species of trees all over the world.